mjc-school/MJC-School/stage #0/module #6. OOP Fundamentals/content.md

 state of an object.
 ```
 public Bicycle() {
-    speed = 5; // initilizes a bicycle object with a initial state of speed as "5".
+    speed = 5; // initilizes a bicycle object with an initial state of speed of "5"
 }
 ```

-Constructors can have input parameters as well as in methods.
+Constructors can have input parameters as well as methods.
 These constructors are called "parameterized".
-In this case while object creation we may specify values for these parameters.
+In this case during object creation we may specify values for these parameters.
 ```
 // An example of the "parameterized" constructor
 public Bicycle(int speed){